Leuprolide/norethindrone (Injection, by mouth)

 - A nurse or other health provider will give you this medicine.

 - This is a long-acting medicine that is given once a month or once every 3 months, for up to 6 months of treatment.

-- Take your medicine as directed.
-This medicine should be taken every day while you are being treated with the injection medicine, for up to 6 months.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
+Take this medicine every day while you are being treated with the injection medicine, for up to 6 months.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.